carrot-ar/carrot/README.md

 ## Building an application with Carrot

 Building applications with Carrot is incredibly simple.
-Check out this simple echo application that echos text input from one device into the AR space of all connected devices:
+Check out this echo application that echos a payload from one device into the AR space of all connected devices:

 ``` go
 package main